Dublin's Glasnevin Cemetery: More a Park than a Gravesite

 Leaving by the original, Prospect Square entrance to the cemetery, you can stop for a pint at the Gravediggers’ Pub (Technically, it’s the “John Kavanagh.”
 Kavanagh's have run the place almost since it opened in 1833).

-The pub has a great neighborhood feel about it.
+The pub has a great neighborhood feel to it.
 There’s nothing showy about it, and the patrons aren’t the after-five suits-and-ties set, either.
 It’s the way drinking establishments used to be: no wide-screen TV, no blaring recorded music.

 And be warned, no launching into “Danny Boy” under the influence, either; the proprietors don’t allow singing.
 (People still bemoan the fact that when Luke Kelly was buried in Glasnevin in 1984, and everyone who was anyone in the music scene in Ireland came to the funeral, there was no keening, stomping, reeling Irish wake at the Gravediggers.
 Even the owner felt bad about it.)